In honor of Stephen Sondheim’s 90th Birthday, 3/22/2020

 But with time and maturity, I came to adore his work.
 In fact, the older I get, the more I love and revere it; the complexity, the intricacy, the profundity of emotion in a single phrase, let alone song or overall show.

 Teaching his songs at AMDA really helped me see the brilliance in them; the more you study them, the more wonderful they are, the more they reveal in their depths.
 After teaching ‘Moments in the Woods’ dozens of times, I felt I had to play that part in order to sing that particular song.
 It’s not even one of his tear-jerkers, but the fullness of character development in one song, the total fusion of music and lyrics is so delicious.
-I haven’t yet had the good fortune to sing the song or play the part, but hope springs eternal.
+I haven’t yet had the good fortune to play the part, but hope springs eternal.

 I will forever credit Mr. Sondheim for helping me through an extremely difficult time in my life.
 In 2008, I was a Visiting Professor at Ball State University.
 At the same time, I found out my beloved mother was diagnosed with terminal cancer.
 (Turned out to be a misdiagnosis, but we didn’t know that until months later.)
 BSU was doing Into The Woods as their spring musical, and I was responsible for teaching the music to my students in the production and then taking notes on their vocals during rehearsals.
 During the day I taught his songs, and night after night I watched the show unfold.
 When they got to the second act, I sat in my seat in the thankfully darkened theatre and sobbed.
 It was such beautiful catharsis.
 This great work of art allowed me to express and process my most terrible thoughts, my most raw emotions that I did not have the luxury of having the rest of the day.
 My love affair with that musical began.